-Selecting furniture paint that won’t chip and offers a flawless finish.
-The best paint for furniture whether you’re painting wood or veneer!
+Learn how to select furniture paint that won’t chip and offers a flawless finish.
+This is the best paint for furniture whether you’re painting wood or veneer!
 A beginner’s guide to paint furniture without effort for a professional finish.

 Painting furniture is one of the easiest ways you can transform a piece.
 It’s an inexpensive way to update a tired piece of furniture or give it a fresh look.